 The Kunmunya mission was abandoned in 1950 and by late 1951 all persons and buildings, including the church, had been relocated to a new mission site.

 While the Kimberley’s wilderness has fully reclaimed the access route and mission clearings, Mike and Susan found compelling evidence of The Three Mile Road in 1987.
 Their regular forays led them to discover a flagstone creek crossing, the remains of cattle yards, and an Aboriginal cemetery previously thought lost.

 Now, one century after the establishment of the Kunmunya Missionary, and on the heels of additional supporting evidence sourced from topographic maps and aerial photographs, Mike will lead a walk that attempts to retrace the Three Mile Road.
 The Wilderness Walk will be a key highlight of our forthcoming Kimberley voyages, including a stop at Mike and Susan’s old campsite.
 By attempting to follow the Three Mile Road, Kimberley visitors will enjoy a remarkable opportunity to be immersed in a remote and powerful landscape, and to pay tribute to pioneers through a firsthand appreciation of the work, deprivation and resourcefulness required to survive this wild environment.

-To help discover the Three Mile Road with Mike Cusack, join one of our three Kimberley Coast expeditions in 2014.
+To help discover the Three Mile Road with Mike Cusack, join one of our three Kimberley Coast expeditions.
 Voyages departure between June and July and travel along the Kimberley coastline between Broome and Darwin (and vice versa).
 All voyages include all daily landings and excursions, accommodation, meals, and guiding services.

 Travelling from one side of Australia to the other, this fascinating voyage covers the very best of Australia’s northern coastline, showcasing the landscapes of two states, one territory and about 4,000 kilometres!